Street trading options in Brighton & Hove

 We don't need payment or supporting documentation until we grant your permit.

-See street trading fees (PDF 25KB) for more information on payment requirements.
+See street trading fees for more information on payment requirements.

 Mobile street trading

 This is suitable for sales from vehicles like ice cream vans and burger vans.
 Mobile street trading is only permitted in zone B (outside the city centre).
 Go to a map of our street trading zones.

 - Read through the street trading guidance notes